pyeventsourcing/eventsourcing/docs/topics/process.rst

 A process application will respond to events according to its policy.
 Its policy might do nothing in response to one type of event, and it might call an aggregate method in response to another type of event.

 No matter how the policy responds to an event, the process application will write a tracking record, along with any new event records, in an atomic database transaction.

-Because the recording is atomic, the process proceeds atomically, with progressive steps.
+Because the recording is atomic, the process can proceed atomically.

-Most importantly, if some of the new records can't be written, then none are.
+If some of the new records can't be written, then none are.
 If anything goes wrong before all the records have been written, the transaction will rollback, and none of the records will be written.
 If none of the records have been written, the process has not progressed.
 On the other hand, if the tracking record has been written, then so will